-The following graph demonstrates the hypothetical payments at maturity on the notes at maturity for a sub-set of Index Returns detailed in the table above (-50% to 50%).
-There can be no assurance that the performance of the Index will result in a payment at maturity in excess of \$1,000.00 per \$1,000 principal amount note.
+The following graph demonstrates the hypothetical total payments at maturity on the CDs for a sub-set of Index Returns detailed in the table above (-30% to 40%).
+We cannot give you assurance that the performance of the Index will result in a payment at maturity in excess of \$1,000 per \$1,000 CD.